-Station capacity is 60 persons; 30 in the Lodge, 6 in the Cabin, and 24 in the Mead Residence Hall.
+Station lodging capacity is 66 persons; 30 in the Lodge, 6 in the Cabin, and 30 in the Mead Residence Hall.
 The Lodge, Cabin, and Kitchen & Dining Hall facilities are generally available from April 15 to November 1 each year.
-Mead Residence Hall, Laboratory and Office facilities are available year round.
+Connor Forestry Center, Mead Residence Hall, Laboratory and Office facilities are available year round.

 Reservation requests for the next calendar year are accepted after October 1.
 Requests received by October 31 will be booked beginning November 1 and confirmed by November 15.
 Requests received after October 31 will be booked as space allows, on a first come, first served basis.
 Priority is given to research and instructional uses.